Introduction

 15. Will You Explain To Me The Complete Operation Of My New System In A Manner That I Can Understand?

-Bringing the technical talk down to a level of understanding that the novice can run with takes talent.
+Bringing the technical talk down to a level of understanding the novice can run with takes talent.
 Asking the right HVAC questions should become a habit.

 16. Will You Be Performing A Blower Door Or Equivalent Test To Determine Duct Leakage?

-Add up all the 90’s and other joints holding sheet metal fittings together, and there could be the equivalent of a rather large hole blowing good conditioned air out or sucking bad air into the home.
+Add up all the 90s and other joints holding sheet metal fittings together, and there could be the equivalent of a rather large hole blowing good-conditioned air out or sucking bad air into the home.

 17. To What Extent Will You Be Sealing My Ductwork?

-18. After We Sign The Paperwork, When Will The Work Begin And How Long Will The Job Take To Complete?
+18. After We Sign The Paperwork, When Will The Work Begin, And How Long Will The Job Take To Complete?

 Heat pumps are big offenders when it comes to location.
 Never have an outdoor unit near bedroom windows or quiet areas of the home.
-Although heat pumps have become considerably less noisy than years ago, it is best to consider this part of an installation very carefully.
+Although heat pumps have become considerably less noisy than years ago, it is best to consider this part of an installation carefully.

 20. Will The Makes, Model Numbers And Energy Ratings Be On My Contract?